Armiesburg Covered Bridge: History

 The County Commissioners had decided in 1852 to build a bridge at Armiesburg.
 When rumors of the proposed bridge began to leak county residents protested.
 The County Commissioners called a special meeting to discuss the bridge and found the various groups wanted bridges built at other locations throughout the county.
 The Commissioners decided to postpone the bridge for another year.

 By June 1854 the County Commissioners were able to authorize the Armiesburg Covered Bridge.
 They allowed $5,500 the first year with an additional $2,000 a year later, there were also $700 in public donations.
 Over the years it seems that Parke County's earliest bridge builder, Henry Wolf, has been confused with his son Aaron Wolf.
 The fact is that Aaron J. Wolf was actually born in Armiesburg in 1854 while Henry was building the bridge.
 Aaron would go on to be a successful sawmill operator in Waveland, Indiana and hold several Parke County offices.

 Surviving photos of the bridge show that it clearly did not have the Kingposts of a Burr Arch structure.
 This would be one of the few bridges in Parke County not use the Burr Arch style of construction.
 J.J.
 Daniels would go on to use Burr Arch construction exclusively in the bridges he would build in Parke County even though at the time the Armiesburg Bridge was built he and his father Stephen Daniels were using Colonel Long's patented Long Truss on bridges they were building in Ohio.

 Some of the wood used in construction of the bridge was sawn at the nearby Armiesburg Mill.
 Julius Egbert and Chariton Britton used a whipsaw to cut the logs.
-Chariton Britton would later give this saw to his son Joseph A. Britton, Parke Counties other bridge building giant.
+Chariton Britton would later give this saw to his son Joseph A. Britton, Parke County's other bridge building giant.